Exploring Karnak's Great Temple of Amun, Luxor

 The roof was supported on 134 columns in 16 rows.
 The two central rows, which are higher, consist of papyrus columns with open capitals, while the other rows have closed capitals.
 The roof of the central aisle, 24 meters high, rested on the two central rows of columns and on one of the lower rows on each side, the difference in height being made good by square pillars on top of the lower columns.
 Between these pillars were windows with stone lattice work (one of which, on the south side, is almost perfectly preserved).

-The walls of the hall, the shafts of the columns, the abaci, and the architraves are covered with inscriptions and reliefs of kings making offerings, many of which have preserved their original coloring.
+The walls of the hall, the shafts of the columns, the abaci, and the architraves are covered with inscriptions and reliefs of pharaohs making offerings, many of which have preserved their original coloring.
 Those in the northern half of the hall (as far as the tenth row of columns), which date from the reign of Seti I, are in delicate low relief; those in the southern half, dating from the reign of Ramses II, are in cruder sunk relief.

 Don't Miss: Among the fine reliefs of Seti I's reign, the most notable are those on the north wall.
 To the left of the north side door on the lower side, you see Seti in front of the sanctuary, in which is the sacred barque of Amun, followed by Seti conducted into the temple by the falcon-headed Montu and Atum.
 Above, Seti is depicted in presence of the gods of Thebes.